hero image

 There are several ways to use them, but here is a simple method.

-- 2. Open the obtained SPICE model in a text editor and copy the text starting from ".Model ~".
+Open the SPICE model you obtained in a text editor and copy the text after ".Model ~".

 Enter the model name to be used in the Value field.Now the device model can be used.